seventyoseven/CST2527-Coursework-1/README.md

 3. Hover over the "login" dropdown option in the top right.
 You will see two options: "Patient Login" and "Doctor Login".
 Then, click either.

-4. Go into Inspect Element (F12) and navigate to the console bar.
-To get the login information, depending on the type of role you're attempting to log into, the command will change:
+4. To get the login information, go into Inspect Element (F12) and navigate to the console bar.
+Depending on the type of role you're attempting to log into, the command will change:
 ```hospitalDB.checkPasswords('patients')```
 ```hospitalDB.checkPasswords('doctors')```